amritsingh183/amritsingh183.github.io/_posts/2025-11-1-rust-vs-go.md

 }
 ```

 This is a logical race condition, not a data race.
-The mutex prevents simultaneous memory access, but it doesn't prevent your assumptions about state from becoming stale between check and use.
-Time passes.
+The mutex prevents simultaneous memory access,
+but it doesn't prevent your assumptions about state from becoming stale between check and use.
+Time
+passes.
 Things change.

+**Important note on Go's race detector**: The `-race` flag only detects actual data races that
+manifest during test execution.
+If concurrent code paths don't execute during testing, races remain
+undetected.
+Rust's ownership model prevents this category of bugs entirely at compile time.

-Here's the thing nobody talks about: **Rust has the same problem** if you're not careful with channels or concurrent patterns.
-This is an application-level issue, not a language issue.
+Here's the thing nobody talks about: **Rust has the same logical race condition problem** if you're
+not careful with channels or concurrent patterns.
+This is an application-level issue, not a language
+issue.
+However, Rust prevents the underlying data race category that can cause such issues.

 **Mitigation**: Structure your code to avoid TOCTOU (time-of-check-to-time-of-use) patterns.
 The application, not the language, must ensure correct concurrency semantics.